Azam Ali, An Ahmadi Moslem

 My Father had several well-wishers and based upon his keen sense of justice who held him in high esteem was also Sir Muhammad Zafarullah Khan.

-Sometime in 1964-65 Sir Zafrullah Khan visited the Fazal Mosque in London.
+Sometime in 1964-65 Sir Zafarullah Khan visited the Fazal Mosque in London.
 After prayers he talked to the people around him.
 He had given me a good Letter of Recommendation since I was studying for a master’s (LLM) degree from London University.
 Seeing me there he said that he would tell all a story about my father based upon his personal knowledge.

-Sir Zafrullah Khan said that some of his relatives had a dispute regarding their property rights.
+Sir Zafarullah Khan said that some of his relatives had a dispute regarding their property rights.
 He recommended them to seek voluntarily arbitration from my father who at that time had retired from Judicial Service.
 He chuckled about how my father resolved controversies.
 The impartiality of my Father to reach a just conclusion had led him to ask probing questions about the real controversy and required both contesting sides to reveal more than they liked.
 After just one hearing they quickly agreed to withdraw their dispute from Father’s arbitration and settled the matter among themselves without going to court.

-Sir Zafrullah Khan concluded that some people think that a judge’s job is easy but doing it the right way is not a cup of tea for everyone particularly for a thorough judge like Chaudhry Azam Ali who left no stone unturned in doing his job fully and properly.
+Sir Zafarullah Khan concluded that some people think that a judge’s job is easy but doing it the right way is not a cup of tea for everyone particularly for a thorough judge like Chaudhry Azam Ali who left no stone unturned in doing his job fully and properly.
 He added that a Judge needs to proceed in a strictly impartial manner without favoring either side and that always disillusioned those who came expecting a favorable outcome due to prior relationships.

-Sir Zafrullah Khan then pointedly looked at me and said, “Though the details he (my father) asked were not necessary.”
+Sir Zafarullah Khan then pointedly looked at me and said, “Though the details he (my father) asked were not necessary.”
 Right away I asked, “Is that your opinion as a Judge or a lawyer’s argument for his disillusioned relatives?”
 He did not reply.
 Most people feel proud of the achievements of a close relative even if they made no contribution to his success.
 I am no exception in admitting that this story about my father made me feel proud and stand tall.

 Syed Ihtijaj Ali Zuberi Additional Settlement Commissioner